 EMAIL US • 949-759-1563

-Interiors Photography.
+Professional Miscellaneous Photography.
 The challenge of photographing an interior is to capture the feeling of the space in a way a viewer will be able to appreciate.
 Viewers should be able to look at the image and visualize themselves within the space.
 The subject depicted is more important than the photograph itself.

 A photograph of an interior is a success if the final composition clearly conveys the philosophy and intent of the designer and at the same time meets our standard.
 The quality of the design to be captured greatly influences how it is photographed.
 In general, it is much easier to photograph a well-designed space.

 What normally determines whether an interior needs supplemental lighting is the dynamic range—the span from lightest to darkest zones—present in the subject area and the dynamic range of the medium used to record the space.
 If the dynamic range of the composition is within the latitude our digital cameras, it is possible that additional lighting may not be needed.
 Sometimes, however, other factors may be involved.
 A mixture of light sources may produce unwanted color shifts, some of which may be easier to correct than others.
 Over 30 years of professional miscellaneous photography.

 INDUSTRIAL PHOTOGRAPHY.
 The precise boundaries separating industrial, commercial and advertising photography are often clear but can also be obscure.
 Some images fit within more than one category, and indeed may be used for distinctly different purposes.
 Nevertheless, in broad term, industrial photography can be divided in to two categories or work.
 These are focused on the practical elements of industrial processes, principally illustrating the materials, tools and methods used, and people working in industrial environments.